-The Faculty Leader submits an evaluation after the end of the program and presents the proper documentation including necessary receipts to clear all program expenses with BOSP.
+Upon return to campus after the program, the Faculty Leader presents the proper documentation including necessary receipts to clear all program expenses with BOSP.
 The Faculty Leader also evaluates student academic performance and submits grades for their work.
 The Faculty Leader will also meet with their Special Programs Coordinator after their program to discuss the logistical aspects of the program, including evaluation of the on-site provider, and describe successes and challenges as well as make recommendations for future programming.
 This debrief is critical to the evaluation process and planning of subsequent program.
 Students will also evaluate academic and logistical components of the program.

 conditions of faculty compensation and travel arrangements